LibEMG/libemg/docs/source/examples/snake_example/snake.md

     self.classifier.stop_running()
     self.initialize_ui()
 ```

-Creating an online classifier is quite easy when leveraging `libemg`.
+After acquiring the offline training data, creating an online classifier is simple.
 Step 1 involves parsing the accumulated training data for a particular user.
-This training data can be then split into `train_windows` and `train_metadata`.
-The reps values will be dependent on how many training reps are acquired for each class.
+This training data can then be split into `train_windows` and `train_metadata`.
+The rep values will depend on the number of training reps acquired for each class.

 ```Python
 # Step 1: Parse offline training data